codesandbox/codesandbox-client/packages/homepage/content/articles/introducing-codesandbox-search-patron-much-more/index.md

 CodeSandbox, we're really amazed by your positive response and support.

-You can always contact us through [my Twitter](https://twitter.com/CompuIves) or by emailing us at hello@codesandbox.io.
+You can always contact us through [my Twitter](https://twitter.com/CompuIves) or by emailing us at hello@codesandbox.stream.
 Don't hesitate to say hi 😃.